yukiawano/sscpmodule/docs/en/topics/audience-type.md

 # AudienceType

-In this module, we personalized content based on AudienceType.
+In this module, we personalize content based on AudienceType.
-In this page, we will explain what is AudienceType and why AudienceType is introduced.
+In this page, we will explain what an AudienceType is and why it has been introduced.

-## What is AudienceType
+## What is an AudienceType

 AudienceType is a collection of conditions.
-In other words, AudienceType represents a segment of visitors(customer segment).
+In other words, an AudienceType represents a segment of visitors (customer segment).

-An example of AudienceType is the below.
+An example for such an AudienceType is the below:

 ```
 NewComerFromJapan